wpbean/Vertical-Sidebar-Menu-Block/readme.txt

 If no menu is available, navigate to Appearance > Menus in your WordPress admin panel to create a new menu.
 Add your desired links or pages to the menu, then return to the block settings and select it.

 == Screenshots ==

+== Credits ==

+This plugin includes a modified version of the <a href="https://github.com/tefra/navgoco">Navgoco jQuery plugin</a> by Tefra, which is licensed under the BSD-3-Clause License.
+Original library copyright © Tefra.
+The modified version complies with the BSD-3-Clause License.
+You can view the original license and copyright information in the library’s source code within this plugin.

 == Changelog ==